-- Divide dough in half and keep one half covered with a cloth (to keep it from drying out)
+- Divide dough in half and keep one half covered with a cloth (to keep it from drying out).

 - Roll out the other half between two sheets of parchment.

 - Carefully place the dough in the pie plate.
 And I mean carefully.
-This stuff might tear a little but it’s the underside so no one will see it anyway.
+This stuff might tear a little, but it’s the underside so no one will see it anyway.

-- Fill crust covered pie plate with peach/fruit mixture
+- Fill crust covered pie plate with peach/fruit mixture.

-- Make those fun little slits in the top of your pie to let the steam out.
+- Roll out the second ball of dough and cover the pie.
+Use your artful skills to pinch the edges how you like them.
+Make those fun little slits in the top of your pie to let the steam out.

-- If you wish, you can then remove pie from oven and brush with a little maple syrup.
+- Bake the pie in the oven for about 30 minutes.
+If you wish, you can then remove pie from oven and brush with a little maple syrup.

 - Return to oven for another 15 minutes until pie is golden delicious!